Contact Us

 2. Place your vials inside a hard outer container or use plenty of bubble wrap to ensure the plasmids are adequately protected during transit.

-3. If you need to send your plasmids on dry ice then try to use dry ice pellets instead of large slabs which helps keep the vials more insulated and distributes weight better than large chunks of dry ice.
+3. If you need to send your plasmids on dry ice then try to use dry ice pellets.

 How should I address my package?